 Motorbike design is a complex task.
 Before modifications are made to a motorbike's frame or suspension, you should be aware that structural changes to the frame, steering head, front forks, suspension, brakes or wheels may load vital components well beyond the limits for which they were originally designed.
 This may increase the probability of failure and may be a danger to the rider and other road users.
-Motorbikes with properly designed custom frames, extended forks, hard tail conversions and structural modifications are acceptable, but require approval by the Department of Transport and Main Roads (TMR).
+Motorbikes with properly designed custom frames, extended forks, hard tail conversions and structural modifications are acceptable, but require approval by the department.
 Before undertaking modifications similar to the ones mentioned above you must engage the services of an Approved Person Engineer.